 ‘Eve Price’ is a great, back of border evergreen shrub for partial shade.
 Dark leathery green leaves with starry white flowers opening from late winter.
 This shrub needs little maintenance and when planted as a flowering hedge its works as a great backdrop for lighter coloured foliage plants.

 Kirengeshoma is an extremely useful perennial plant for the shade.
 Forming a clump up to 1.2m across, it is extremely useful at covering large areas of open ground in a short space of time.
 Especially useful if there are budgetary concerns.

 There are many things to admire with this plant.
 Gorgeous, medium sized oak shaped green leaves, purple stems and sublime nodding yellow flowers that appear in late summer and well into autumn.

 Grows well in all soil conditions but prefers an acidic soil.[divider]

 That’s it for now on my favourite plants for growing in shade.
-Check back soon for our guide on ‘climbers that like the shade’.
+If you are looking for plants for the shade I also have a guide on hedges that thrive in the shade .
 The RHS has a really useful plant selector for finding and researching those plants that will positively thrive in the shade.